5 Health Benefits Of Garlic For Babies

 When intestinal worms such as tapewormsiFlat, segmented worms that live and feed in human intestines. enter the baby’s body in the form of eggs, they settle in the intestines and feed on the nutrients, eventually leading to infections and ailments.
 Garlic can act as an effective anthelmintic drugiA drug used to expel parasitic worms or other internal parasites from the body. to kill the intestinal worms (6).

-5. Anti-inflammatory effect supports immune system
+5. Supports the immune system

 Anti-inflammatory effect of garlic for babies